drumman22/drum-bot/README.md

 Was maded using python, discord.py library.

 # Credentials
-go to drum-bot > files > information.py to change the cresidentials to your liking.
+go to drum-bot > files > information.py to change the credentials to your liking.